 For some newer automotive companies, technology testing and deployment has been in their DNA from the outset, with the vision of autonomous driving a clearly identified goal in their purpose.
 But for longer-established companies and original equipment manufacturers (OEMs), the journey towards autonomous car technology is arguably more challenging.
 These companies cannot simply wipe the slate clean and redesign their development processes from scratch – unless it’s through a completely new experimental spinoff unhindered by legacy processes.
-Even in that situation, as DAS technology becomes more mainstream there will be an expectation from consumers that new cars come fitted with level one and two DAS features as standard.
+Even in that situation, as ADAS technology becomes more mainstream there will be an expectation from consumers that new cars come fitted with level one and two ADAS features as standard.
 And this means that the manufacturer will need to retrofit these new technologies into existing vehicle ranges, and therefore new elements will need to be added in to existing design, testing and manufacturing processes.

-Very few companies have the resources or time to conduct their own experiments and develop new DAS-implementing processes.
+Very few companies have the resources or time to conduct their own experiments and develop new ADAS-implementing processes.
 Buying in and implementing a working proofofconcept could slash the development time and budget and free them from some of the regulatory burdens they face.

 The data behind the drive

-DAS and autonomous driving have another fundamental element beyond technology and legality, and that is data.
+ADAS and autonomous driving have another fundamental element beyond technology and legality, and that is data.

 Higher levels of autonomous driving functionality require more situations and decisions to compute and execute decisions on.
 No vehicle could travel enough kilometers on public roads to experience every possible eventuality, so virtual modeling becomes a critical part of testing – and this means big data being generated and processed.

-Digitisation also plays a fundamental role in the validation of data, especially when necessary feature and software updates must be made.
+Digitization also plays a fundamental role in the validation of data, especially when necessary feature and software updates must be made.
 Over-the-air updates that require software and UI updates are much more convenient with software and feature release management processes in place instead of the traditional methods that relied on hardware based updates.